-Stay off roof.
-Roof surface may be slippery.
+STAY OFF ROOF.
+Surface may be slippery.
 Falling could result in death or serious injury.

 Walking or working on the roof should be left to qualified service personnel using proper safety equipment in a safe environment.
 You should only walk or work on the roof if you are qualified and have created a safe environment.